utah-cs4470-sp23/class/assignment2/README.md

   `(NodeName args ...)`.
 Strings must be printed with double quotes while integers, floats, and variable names are printed directly.
 Arguments should be printed in the same order as in the grammar.
-You can use any kind of whitespace you want between the node name and the arguments (or between arguments); indentation and line breaking, like below, is optional.
+You can put any number of spaces between the node name and the arguments (or between arguments); indentation and line breaking, like below, is optional.